jayharvey/angular-styleguide/a1/README.md

 ### Code Analysis
 ###### [Style [Y195](#style-y195)]

-  - Run JSHint on your tests.
+  - Run a linter on your tests.

     *Why?*: Tests are code.
-JSHint can help identify code quality issues that may cause the test to work improperly.
+[Linters](#linters) can help identify code quality issues that may cause the test to work improperly.

-### Alleviate Globals for JSHint Rules on Tests
+### Alleviate Globals for Linter Rules on Tests
 ###### [Style [Y196](#style-y196)]

   - Relax the rules on your test code to allow for common globals such as `describe` and `expect`.
 Relax the rules for expressions, as Mocha uses these.